 You walk through a security metal detector, they check your ID, and then you are free to play the electronic roulette/ blackjack tables or slot machines.
 The bartenders are ready to serve you at the bar while you play.
 Like all of Vietnam, the hospitality is very personal and eager to please.

 The small poker room with one table is like walking into your buddy’s basement and rounding up your friends to play a Saturday night game.
 It is clean, comfortable, and organized.
 The dealers are extremely knowledgeable and run the game very well.
-I was impressed how they handled a couple of tough situations – players taking too long to decide on bets and a drunk guy from Europe that wouldn’t shut up.
+I was impressed with how they handled a couple of tough situations – players taking too long to decide on bets and a drunk guy from Europe that wouldn’t shut up.

 They kept the games moving fast and the action continuous.
 The manager in the room was excellent at making sure the players were comfortable by offering free beer, presenting food options, or getting more playing chips.